yueyuem77/database_project1/README.md

 - **Users**: Core entity representing registered users on the platform.
   - Has a unique identifier, user_id (Primary Key).
   - Can follow other users to build a network of followers.
-  - Can create posts about games.
+  - Can create posts about games which might contains reviews for games
-  - Can post reviews for game

-- **Wish List**: Users can maintain a wish list of games they are interested in.
+- **WishList**: Users can maintain a wish list of games they are interested in.
 This feature enhances user engagement by allowing them to bookmark games they wish to explore or purchase in the future.
+Wishlist is a Weak Entity
   - Primary key set consists of uid and gameid
+  - If the user is deleted, the wishlist will be deleted.
+  - If the game is deleted, the game will be deleted from the wishlist

 - **Game**: Central to the platform, games are the items around which most interactions occur.
 Users can add games to their wish lists and write posts related to specific games.
   - Has a unique identifier (game_id, platform)
   - Game can be on multiple platform
-  - The application will maintain a catalog of games that users can interact with.

 - **Posts**: Users can post content and share their thoughts on games.
   - Primary key is postid